Tom Brady’s ‘retirement sand’ auctioning off for $99,990 on eBay

 TAMPA, Fla.
 (WFLA) – After Tampa Bay Buccaneers quarterback bid his final farewell to football, sand from the “exact spot” of his retirement announcement is up for grabs, but for a price.

 On Feb.
-1, Tom Brady announced his retirement in a short video that was reportedly shot on a public beach in South Florida.
+1, Tom Brady announced his retirement in a short video (as seen above) that was reportedly shot on a public beach in South Florida.
 By Sunday, bids for a jar of sand from the same location were drawing close to six figures on eBay.

 The market for Brady’s sand began when TikTok personality, Betr Carol, set out to find the “retirement sand” in an attempt to recoup some money she lost from betting on him all these years.